-- Cross-curricular themes including topic work, PSHE, citizenship and the SEAL curriculum are taught progressively alongside core learning for subjects. - Extra-curricular activities which enrich or extend the curriculum including sporting, musical and dramatic clubs and events, trips, special weeks, community and locality projects enhance classroom learning and build life skills in working with others. - Using the strengths and opportunities that being located near the centre of Chichester, and working with other locality schools enables a broad and relevant curriculum, reflecting the needs and circumstances of our community.
+- Cross-curricular themes including topic work, PSHE and citizenship are taught in all year groups. - Teachers and support staff use a 'Growth Mindset' approach to develop children's self-esteem and self-awareness.
+This helps them to be effective learners and to promote the school values - Aspire ~ Respect ~ Enjoy. - Extra-curricular activities which enrich or extend the curriculum including sporting, musical and dramatic clubs and events, trips, special weeks, community and locality projects enhance classroom learning and build life skills in working with others. - Using the strengths and opportunities that being located near the centre of Chichester, and working with other locality schools enables a broad and relevant curriculum, reflecting the needs and circumstances of our community.